 password and other logical access control.

-The network security controls for the PKI Framework environments are to be developed in accordance with the NZISM, after conducting an appropriate threat and risk assessment.
+The network security controls for the PKI environments were developed in accordance with the NZISM, after conducting an appropriate threat and risk assessment.
 The risk assessment and Certification report for the RCA is available to New Zealand Government PKI Service Providers and Subscribing Agencies to review as part of their own risk assessment and service Accreditation requirements.
 See Section 8 for details of the C&A processes.

-PKI network services are to be operated and maintained within the physically secure environment of the PKI.
+PKI network services are operated and maintained within the physically secure environment of the PKI.
 AoG Infrastructure as a Service (IaaS) facilities should be used in preference to other facilities, in order to simplify the C&A and audit requirements.

-The PKI Subordinate CA network must be a discrete network, controlled from the PKI Facility.
+The PKI Subordinate CA network is a discrete network, controlled from the PKI Facility.
 The only network traffic allowed is from authorised PKI entities and essential core services such as directories, time and synchronisation with any back-up or alternate sites.
 All other traffic is denied by default.
 PKI management traffic must be protected in transit in accordance with NZISM requirements.

 Direct access to networks external to the PKI environment (e.g. Internet, or agency networks) is not available from the PKI network.